-In turbulent times people want to short the Nasdaq, given that it’s the second largest stock exchange in the world.
-While it’s unlikely that you can get exposure to the entire stock exchange, you can invest in Nasdaq ETFs or in the Nasdaq Composite Index, and take short positions against them.
+In turbulent times, it’s a given that people want to short the Nasdaq, given that it’s the second largest stock exchange in the world.
+While it’s unlikely that you can get exposure to the entire stock exchange, you can invest in Nasdaq ETFs or in the Nasdaq Index.

 What does “shorting” the Nasdaq mean?

-Short selling, or “shorting,” is a method of trading that allows you to take advantage of a decrease in an asset’s value.
-You short a stock by borrowing the asset from a broker to sell it, then purchase it back later at a (hopefully) lower price.
-It’s particularly popular to short a stock or market when there’s a stock market crash, such as during the coronavirus stock market crash.
+Short selling, or “shorting,” is a trading method that allows you to take advantage of a decrease in an asset’s value.
+You short a stock by borrowing it from a broker to sell it, then purchase it back later at a (hopefully) lower price.
+It’s particularly popular to short a stock or market when there’s a stock market crash, such as during the COVID-19 pandemic.

 How to short the Nasdaq: Step-by-step

-- Deposit funds into your account.
-If you’re investing in fund listed on a foreign exchange, you will likely need to pay a foreign exchange fee to convert your funds into Canadian dollars.
+Deposit funds into your account.
+If you’re investing in a foreign fund, you may need to pay a foreign exchange fee to convert your funds.

-- Take a short position, or invest in a Nasdaq inverse ETF.
-Usually, you can start trading as soon as your account is set up and funds have been deposited.
+Take a short position or invest in a Nasdaq inverse ETF.
+Usually, you can start trading as soon as your account is set up and funded.

 There are loads of different ways that you can short the Nasdaq.
 The most commonly used method for the average investor is to invest with inverse exchange-traded funds (ETFs).
-Another method is to take a short position on the Nasdaq with CFDs.
+Another method is to take a short position on Nasdaq-listed stocks with derivatives.

 Invest in inverse ETFs

-Inverse ETFs track an underlying index, such as the Nasdaq, but instead of following it closely, it moves in the opposite direction.
-So let’s say the NASDAQ was to rise in value by 2%, an inverse ETF that’s tracking it will decrease in value by 2%.
+Inverse ETFs track an underlying index, such as the Nasdaq.
+But instead of following the index closely, an inverse ETF moves in the opposite direction.
+So, let’s say the Nasdaq rises in value by 2%.
+An inverse ETF tracking it will decrease in value by 2%.

-People generally invest in inverse ETFs to get profits in a very short period of time.
-It’s for this reason that they can be known as “ultra-short funds”.
+People generally invest in inverse ETFs to earn profits in a very short period of time, which is why these funds can also be called “ultra-short funds.”

-You can get leveraged inverse ETFs, which can give you 2X or 3X times the exposure that you’d usually get.
-“Leverage” refers to borrowing effectively, so it’s possible to lose more than your initial investment with this method.
-Make sure you understand the risks.
+Leveraged inverse ETFs can give you 2X or 3X the exposure you’d usually get.
+“Leverage” is effectively borrowing, so it’s possible to lose more than your initial investment with this method.
+Make sure you understand the risks before investing.

 How to short the Nasdaq with derivatives